ommx.v1.Instance#

 c.id=100, c.name='prod-zero'

-You can also use the get_constraints method to directly obtain a list of ommx.v1.Constraint.
-To obtain ommx.v1.Constraint by its the constraint ID, use the get_constraint method.
+You can also use the constraints property to directly obtain a list of ommx.v1.Constraint.
+To obtain ommx.v1.Constraint by its the constraint ID, use the get_constraint_by_id method.

 print(c)